Vancouver BC Fishing Report

 To fish the Tidal Fraser River (downstream from the railway bridge in Mission), you are required to have a valid saltwater fishing licence.

 For more information on this fishery and the latest updates on saltwater fishing around Steveston and the Tidal Fraser River, stop by the Berry's Bait & Tackle in Richmond.

 Non-tidal Fraser River

-Guides have been reporting some good sturgeon fishing.
+Sturgeon fishing remains good as expected.
 Lamprey and eulachon are the best bait for this time of the year, but some are also reporting good results by using salmon roe.
 If you are out fishing on a boat, then you should be aware of debris that are coming downstream.
 Book your guided white sturgeon fishing trip for this summer now.
 The best fishing months are August and September.
 We recommend the following companies in the Fraser Valley.

 Lower Mainland Lakes